acoular/acoular/docs/source/install/index.rst

 Acoular runs under 64bit Windows and Linux (it should also run under OS X, but this is untested).
 In order to install Acoular you need a Python 3 environment running on your machine.
-FurthermoreAcoular requires the following Python Packages:
+Furthermore, Acoular requires the following Python Packages:

     * `NumPy <http://www.numpy.org/>`_,
     * `SciPy <http://www.scipy.org/scipylib/index.html>`_,